Graded filtrations and ideals of reduction number two: Introduction

 We can further provide an application of Theorem \ref{thm1} to the Hilbert function of the associated graded rings.
 Let $(A, \fkm)$ be a Cohen--Macaulay local ring of dimension $d\ge 2$, and let $I$ be an $\fkm$-primary ideal of $A$.
-Suppose that $A/\fkm$ is infinite.
 Let